jaygabha/ResuMeister/README.md

 For detailed installation and setup instructions, please refer to the respective documentation provided in the ResuMeister repository.

-## Contributing

-We welcome contributions to ResuMeister from the community.
-If you'd like to contribute, please follow the guidelines outlined in the CONTRIBUTING.md file in the repository.
-By contributing to ResuMeister, you help improve the application for everyone.

 ## License

 ResuMeister is released under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to modify and distribute the application in accordance with the terms of the license.